SlashDB/taskapp-demo/README.md

 ### Setting up Parameters for Connection to SlashDB Server, Data Format and API Key

 We use the React component ```SlashDBProvider``` from the npm package react-slashdb in file ```index.js``` to pass variables to the app for use later when making HTTP requests.
-See the [SlashDB ReactJS SDK documentation](https://github.com/SlashDB/react-slashdb) for more details.
+See the [SlashDB React SDK documentation](https://github.com/SlashDB/react-slashdb) for more details.
 Below is the code used in the demo app:

 Import: